zjlucam/VisionAssistant/README.md

 The Contextualisation Module enhances the interpretability of polymer-solvent solvation behaviors by integrating BLIPv2 with extracted features from the 2D CNN model.
 This approach improves classification accuracy while maintaining a low number of trainable parameters.

-Concatenation Strategy for Efficient Contextualization Instead of relying on BLIPv2 alone, the module concatenates features from a pre-trained 2D CNN with BLIPv2's vision-language representation.
+Concatenation Strategy for Efficient Contextualisation Instead of relying on BLIPv2 alone, the module concatenates features from a pre-trained 2D CNN with BLIPv2's vision-language representation.
 This allows for better contextual accuracy in describing solvation states while keeping the number of trainable parameters low compared to fully fine-tuning BLIPv2.